skyla643/skyla643/README.md

 ## 📸 Just Launched: SCANON.AI

+**Scanon.ai** is a collaboration between **Unlimited Coverage** and **Emrald** — brought to life by Skyla under the Emrald banner.
-**Scanon.ai** is our offline, AI-powered anonymization tool for blurring **faces, plates, and tattoos** — no metadata, no internet, full control.
+A fully offline, AI-powered anonymization tool that auto-blurs **faces, license plates, and tattoos** — with **no metadata, no internet, and no trace**.

-🧪 Beta in 1–2 weeks — early perks for first users.
+🧪 Beta in 1–2 weeks — early users get exclusive perks
 🔗 [Join the Waitlist](https://scanonai.carrd.co)
 📡 [Telegram Channel](https://t.me/c/2145150412/1589)

 > **Offline.
 Untouchable.
 Untraceable.**
+> Built for journalists, hackers, and those who disappear by design.

 ---